THE-SIMPLE-MARK/bambu-node/README.md

 Triggered whenever the client disconnects from the printer.
 This can be on purpose using the `client#disconnect` method or when the printer itself goes offline.

-#### `client:disconnect:offline`

-Triggered whenever the printer itself goes offline.
-This is checked by pinging the host IP itself.
-The delay between when the printer goes offline and this event is fired can be changed by the `keepAlive` property on the client options.

 #### `client:error`

 Triggered whenever the internal MQTT client encounters an error.